svk1427/terraformbasics-hashicrop-certification/05-Terraform-Variables/05-01-Terraform-Input-Variables/README.md

 terraform plan -var-file="web.tfvars"
 terraform plan -var-file="app.tfvars"
 ```
-#NOTE: whenever we give terraform plan -var-file="app.tfvars" it will take/override values from the default variable file, but if our code has
+#NOTE: whenever we give terraform plan it will take/override values from the terraform.tfvars,okavela terraform plan echinappudu terrafor.tfvars file lekapotey it will take/override values from the default variable file.
-terraform.tfvars terraform automatically override/take values from terraform.tfvars file without mention terraform.tfvars filename only
-because of terraform.tfvars file presence.
-If we mention web.tfvars/app.tfvars it takes variables from that files and automatically override values from the terraform.tfvars because of this file presence.
+If we mention plan -var-file = web.tfvars/app.tfvars it takes variables from that files and automatically override values from the terraform.tfvars because of this file presence.

 ## Step-07: Auto load input variables with .auto.tfvars files
 - **Reference Sub folder:** v7-Input-Variables-Assign-with-auto-tfvars
 - We will create a file with extension as `.auto.tfvars`.